 Other: < 1%

 A cacaphony of screams echoed through the black cobblestone streets of Galveholm.
 There was no way to predict their frequency.
-Often hours of pregnant silence would pass between hearing them.
+Often hours of pregnant silence passed.
 But when they did occur, it was impossible to deny their tortured anguish.
 Those of sensitive disposition would shut the sounds out as best they could and whisper a quiet prayer for the victim.
 The evil spawn of other dimensions that roamed the city, and their brethren from the mortal realm, were attracted to these symphonies of torture like flies to rotting meat.

 He found young girls the most vulnerable.
 In naively agreeing to his meetings, being unable to resist his forced advances once alone, and the most satisfying to his desires.
 Even so young they were still women and susceptible to his charms.

-But he was too eager, a village ripe with beautiful young girls nearly stopped his heart when his caravan rolled into it.
+But he was too eager, a village ripe with beautiful young girls nearly stopped his heart when his caravan rolled in.
 They chased each other outside a small temple and cared for delicate dolls.
-After three went missing the village was on the verge of hysteria, the caravan was torn apart and he was accused of the murders.
-They had no evidence, but that isn’t required in such situations so Gaulos escaped somewhere they wouldn’t follow: into the Sheaim lands.
+After three went missing, the village was on the verge of hysteria.
+The caravan was torn apart and Gaulos was accused of the murders.
+They had no evidence, but that isn’t required in such situations.
+Gaulos escaped somewhere they wouldn’t follow: into the Sheaim lands.